 ** OFA may add additional tournaments as required.
 Check the OFA Competitions Calendar of the OFA website for updated information.

 Training camps and clinics are an important part of youth development.
 Although this is not mandatory, athletes are encouraged to participate in at least one OFA sanctioned and approved Youth Training Camp.
-Athletes who participate in a camp will receive 10 points toward their total score.
+Athletes who participate in camps will receive a maximum of 10 points toward their total score.
 In order for points to me awarded, clubs must inform OFA of the camp at least two (2) weeks before the start of the camp.

 Exclusions: The OFA has determined that the goal of the 2018 Ontario Winter Games is to encourage athletes to pursue higher level competition.
 As such any athlete who has represented Canada internationally at a European circuit, World Cup, Pan-Am Championships or World Championships will be excluded from competing at the OWG, as they are already competing at a much higher level.